Home

 Applications for planning permission are dealt with, in the first instance, at the local mairie.
 If you are planning to do any works, even if you think you do not need a permit, ask at the mairie.
 They can tell you whether or not you have to ask permission or declare the works for your renovation n France.
 They can also provide all the necessary forms.
 They will also make you aware of any local restrictions or regulations.

-Barns to renovate in FranceDescription
+barn to renovate

 Full details...